Biscotti, Blazik win Ben Marshall Spring Four-Ball

 HANOVER, Pa. – Home-club stalwarts Tom Biscotti and Michael Blazik carded a 4-under 67 to win the Amateur Division at Wyoming Valley Country Club (par 71, 6,178 yards).

-Home club stalwarts Joseph Weiscarger and Eric Plisko, plus Tom Biscotti and Michael Blazik, grabbed shares of the Ben Marshall crown.
-Visitors Eric Williams of Honesdale Golf Club and Matt Dougherty of Glenmaura National Golf Club would also finish the day at 4 under, sharing the top prize away from home.
+Wyoming Valley’s Joseph Weiscarger and Eric Plisko and visitors Eric Williams of Honesdale Golf Club and Matt Dougherty of Glenmaura National Golf Club also finished the day at 4 under.
+However, Biscotti and Blazik won a match of cards.

 Battling spurts of rainfall and consistent winds, the trio of winners bested the rest of the 20-team field by five shots.
 The birdie-party count went as follows: Dougherty/Williams (6), Plisko/Weiscarger (5), Biscotti/Blazik (4).